 Staff, Mile High CRE | June 17, 2025

-Koelbel and Company has broken ground on Forte, an affordable housing project that will include 101 residential units reserved for seniors earning 60 percent of AMI.
-The development, located within the Lone Tree City Center sub-area plan, is part of a broader effort to create a walkable, mixed-use community with access to employment opportunities and a nearby light rail station.
+Koelbel and Company has broken ground on Forte, an affordable housing project that will provide 101 units for seniors earning up to 60 percent of the area median income.
+Located within the Lone Tree City Center sub-area plan, the project supports a broader vision for a walkable, mixed-use community with access to jobs and a nearby light rail station.

 As American Architects Gather in Boston, Retrofits Are All the Rage